Annet33/ExcelDashboard/README.md

 - Utilized **Power Query** to extract and transform the data, then transferred the data to **Power Pivot** for further analysis.
 - **Power Pivot** is used to store the data for further exploration in the future, if the number of rows increases into the millions.
-- Implemented **OFFSET** and **COUNTA** functions to prepare reports that interpret transaction, order, COGS, revenue, and net profit on a monthly and quarterly basis, by sales channel, by sales regions and by item types sold over time.

 ## Overview
 ![image](https://user-images.githubusercontent.com/71536311/195052888-c7c70f32-81e7-4a49-b7c7-19db0c9126bc.png)